 Ground bird baths come in a wide range of styles, materials, sizes, and shapes to suit any bird-friendly backyard.
 While basic circular or oval basins are perfectly suitable, more elaborate designs often look like large leaves, rock basins, logs, or sundials, and they may even incorporate bird bath fountains or drippers for extra sound and motion to attract birds.
 Some ground baths include heaters for winter months, and short legs or stands are also popular to elevate the bath a few inches, protecting the grass beneath it without raising it as high as a typical pedestal bird bath.

 Like any birdbath design, there are both good and bad features to ground bird baths that should be considered before purchasing or installing one.

 More closely mimics natural water sources such as ponds or puddles to attract birds

-- Very little risk of damage caused by tipping or falling
+Very little risk of damage or injury caused by tipping or falling